Learn Java Easy. Chapter 3 Exercises

 System.out.println("The temperature in Fahrenheit is: " + ((celsius * 9 / 5) + 32));

-Exercise 9: Create a program that asks us to enter a symbol.
-We will store it in a char variable.
-Then, the program should display the symbol in the console.
+Exercise 9.
+Create a program where we are asked to enter a symbol.
+We will store it in a variable of type char.
+Then, the program should display the symbol on the console.

 Solution: